MBCProject/mbc-markdown/command-and-control/c2-communication.md

 C2 Communication
 ================
 All command and control malware use implant/controller communication.
 The methods listed below can be used to capture explicit communication details.
-Remote file copy behavior is captured separately, as is done in ATT&CK - see [Remote File Copy](../command-and-control/ingress-tool-transfer.md).
+Remote file copy behavior is captured separately, as is done in ATT&CK - see **Ingress Tool Transfer ([E1105](../command-and-control/ingress-tool-transfer.md))**.

 Command and Control Communication relates to *autonomous* communications, not explicit, on-demand commands that malware provides to an adversary (such commands should be captured with [Remote Commands](../execution/remote-commands.md) under the Execution objective).